 eSIM vs Local SIM — our comparison

-Our recommendation for most travelers: Airalo eSIM for a stay of one to four weeks.
-It costs 5–15 USD depending on the duration, you have network coverage as soon as you land, and you don’t have to juggle two physical SIMs.
+Our recommendation for most travelers: an international eSIM for a stay of one to four weeks.
+It’s 5–15 USD depending on the duration, you have network coverage as soon as you land, and you don’t have to juggle two physical SIMs.

-Wi-Fi is available in almost all hotels, guesthouses, restaurants, and tourist cafes.
-The quality varies greatly depending on the establishment — in good hotels in Phnom Penh, you will have fast fiber.
+Wi-Fi is available in almost all hotels, guesthouses, restaurants, and tourist cafés.
+Quality varies greatly depending on the establishment — in good hotels in Phnom Penh, you will have fast fiber.
 In a seaside guesthouse, expect something slower.

 For video calls, work meetings, or large downloads, hotel Wi-Fi is generally more reliable than mobile 4G.
-But when on the go, local 4G is your best friend.
+But when on the move, local 4G is your best friend.

-Avoid unsecured public Wi-Fi (airports, cafes) for banking operations.
+Avoid unsecured public Wi-Fi (airports, cafés) for your banking operations.
 If you frequently use public networks, a VPN is highly recommended — some services are filtered in Cambodia, and it also protects you while traveling.

 Questions fréquentes